kooogi/simple-booking-app/README.md

 1. **Create Reservation:**

-   - First, check available rooms
+   - Check available rooms (enter guests, check-in, check-out dates)
-   - Enter the room number to reserve
+   - Select room from available options
    - Confirm the reservation (Y/N)

 2. **Edit Reservation:**

-   - Enter reservation ID
+   - Select reservation from the list
    - Provide new check-in and check-out dates
    - Confirm the update (Y/N)

 3. **Delete Reservation:**

-   - Enter reservation ID to delete
+   - Select reservation to delete from the list
    - Confirm the deletion (Y/N)

 4. **List Reservations:**